wpeverest/user-registration/readme.txt

 16. User Account Page -  Vertical Layout

 == Changelog ==

+= 2.3.5    - 03/05/2023
+* Refactor - Make get_sanitize_value function static.
+* Tweak    - PHP deprecation notice for sites below PHP 7.2.
+* Fix      - Form being saved when captcha is enabled but keys are missing.
+* Fix      - Settings being saved when captcha is enabled in login options but keys are missing.

 = 2.3.4    - 26/04/2023
 * Feature  - Smart tag selector in email content.